AbhiTheModder/pyxamstore/README.md

 # Xamarin AssemblyStore Explorer (pyxamstore)
 This is an alpha release of an `assemblies.blob` AssemblyStore parser written in Python.
 The tool is capable of unpack and repackaging `assemblies.blob` and `assemblies.manifest` Xamarin files from an APK.

+> [!TIP]
+> If you're looking for AssemblyStoreV2 new format support, check out [new](https://github.com/AbhiTheModder/pyxamstore/tree/new) branch.

 ## Installing
 - Using `pip` [recommended]:
 ```shell